tinymce/tinymce-docs/plugins/pageembed.md

 ### Create custom classes

-The `tiny_pageembed_classes` takes an array of objects with `text` and `value` properties that will populate the size select input in the plugin dialog.
+The `tiny_pageembed_classes` takes an array of objects with `text` and `value` properties that will populate the size selection fields in the plugin dialog.
 Use the following script to create custom classes using the `tiny_pageembed_classes` option:

 ```js
 tinymce.init({